aDotInTheVoid/boxcars/docs/interim_report.md

 ownership" of that value, so the calling function could no longer use it.
 [^return_values]

+[^return_values]: This could be circumvented by having a function return back it's args to the caller, but this would be extremely cumbersome.

 Therefore, Rust introduces the additional notion of **borrowing**.
 A value can be borrowed in one of two ways: by a shared reference (spelt `&T`), or an exclusive reference (`&mut T`).
 These are also sometimes referred to as a immutable or mutable reference respectively [@dtolnay_ref].